When to Introduce Your New Beau or Belle to Your Kids

 If it works out, you’ve dodged a bullet and can look forward to a happy new future.
 But what if it doesn’t?

 Remember to learn from this relationship, too.
-Gauge for yourself if you brought him/her into the family too soon and do not make that particular mistake again.
+Gauge for yourself if you brought him into the family too soon and do not make that particular mistake again.
 As a divorcée and mother, you must go smartly into your new life.
+Maybe, just maybe, there really isn’t going to be a time in your life when you should ignore good divorce advice.
 You are free in many ways, but most importantly, you are free and wiser as a result of your life decisions.

 Although SAS periodically features links to and writing by other professionals on the SAS website, SAS for Women™ is not responsible for the accuracy or content of that information.
 As for what is best for you and your future, SAS always recommends you speak to a professional to discuss the particulars of your situation.